kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/service-workers@TldWoXiqKxM4X3JONKAR7.md

 # Service Workers

-Service Workers are special JavaScript files that act like a middleman between a webpage and the internet.
-They help build apps that work offline.
-Service Workers can catch network requests, use stored (cached) data, and decide how to respond, even if the webpage isn't open.
-This allows for features like push notifications, background updates, and offline use.
-Most modern browsers support them, and they are key for Progressive Web Apps (PWAs).
+Service Workers are JavaScript files acting as proxy between webpages and network.
+Enable offline functionality by intercepting requests and serving cached responses.
+Support push notifications, background sync, and offline capabilities.
+Essential for Progressive Web Apps (PWAs).

 Visit the following resources to learn more: